We have an easy, no-fuss Mashed Potato recipe that works for special occasions or easy dinner nights.

 How long can you store mashed potatoes?

-If you are storing them in the fridge, mashed potatoes will last 3-5 days, but they will not keep very long in the refrigerator because of the high dairy ingredients like butter and cream.
+If you are storing them in the fridge, mashed potatoes will last 3-5 days, but they will not keep for long because of the high dairy content, such as butter and cream.

 Can you freeze potatoes?